 This project would detail replacing the gaskets at the bottom of the engine.

 The design of the Jaguar V-12 engine is a study in contrasts.
 Stating that the fundamental 1971 design is brilliant might not be an overstatement.
 Also stating that some of the design is needlessly complex is, in my humble opinion, undeniably.

-With a strong back, time and attention to detail, most of these gaskets can be replaced without removing the engine.
+With determination (and reasonably good health), time and attention to detail, most of these gaskets can be replaced without removing the engine.

 For this project the front suspension cradle must be lowered or removed.
 (See Removing Front Suspension Cradle link on this website).

-Unless the suspension cradle has to be completely removed, loosen the front eye bushings bolts and lower the rear of the assembly so it rotates on, and is suspended by, the loosened front eye bushing bolts. (blue arrow)
+Unless the suspension cradle has to be completely removed, loosen the front eye bushings bolts (photograph below) and lower the rear of the assembly so it rotates on, and is suspended by, the loosened front eye bushing bolts. (yellow arrow second photograph below)

 Remove the oil pressure relief valve vent hose that connect the external oil filter housing to the sandwich plate.
 Remove oil pan baffle, sandwich plate and windage tray.

 Remove external oil filter housing.
-Note: Two bolts, due to their length, must be removed with the housing (blue arrow).
+Note: Two bolts, due to their length, must be removed with the housing (yellow arrow photograph below).